rgyogiii/mini-project-2/README.md

-# Araktek e-commerce site
+# Araktek E-Commerce Site

-This project was handfully created by aracholo group.
+Araktek is an E-Commerce Site created carefully by the Aracholō Group for Gamers, Streamers, Profesional, and Collectors.